 There will, of course, also be plentiful new birds, offered in an entirely new biome, Atlantic Forest, home to many endemic species.
 Thus, many of the species encountered on the extension will be completely new for the trip.
 While considerable numbers of new species are on offer, this extension will be operated at a “soft” pace, dictated by national park regulations, which prohibit early morning entry into the park.
 It compliments the main tour perfectly, and will provide some much-needed downtime and more slow paced birding, compared with the main tour, which has many early mornings, and longer days in the field to get to all the birding sites!
 On this tour we are based at one place, and walk to almost all of the birding areas, and waterfall viewing sites.

-Day 1: Salta to Iguazú Falls: This is the final day of the main tour (i.e. day 12); We’ll fly this afternoon to Puerto Iguazú, and then transfer to the only hotel inside the National Park, where we’ll spend the next three nights.
+Day 1: Salta to Iguazú Falls: This is the final day of the main tour (i.e. day 12); We’ll fly this afternoon to Puerto Iguazú, and then transfer to a hotel inside the National Park, where we’ll spend the next three nights.

 Days 2-3: Iguazu Falls.
 We will have two full days to explore not only the massive waterfalls, for which the area is most famous for, but also the surrounding subtropical rainforests, which are alive with birds, and will offer up a long list of species not possible on the main tour.
 Many birds just creep into Argentina here, and so we’ll be on the lookout for many highly local Argentinian birds during these days.
 The park is dissected by many forest trails, and boardwalks, many of the latter of which allow spectacular views of the namesake Falls.

 We’ll have plenty of time to enjoy both the forest birds and the dramatic waterfalls in our two full days on site, for an extension, which is starkly different in scenery and birding from the rest of the tour.
-The bird list for the park is immense, and we will split our time between walking forest trails into the deeper rainforest, with walking easy forest roads that bisect more open forest, which provides easier birding, and offers up excellent birds like the scarce Saffron and Spot-billed Toucanets, among many, many others.
+The bird list for the park is immense, and we will split our time between walking forest trails into the deeper rainforest, with walking easy forest roads that bisect more open forest, which provides easier birding, and offers up excellent birds.

 Some of the other many species available in the park include, Black-fronted Piping-Guan, Great Dusky Swift, Surucua Trogon, Rufous-capped Motmot, Toco and Red-breasted Toucans, Chestnut-eared Aracari, Yellow-fronted, Blond-crested and Robust Woodpeckers, Spot-backed and Tufted Antshrikes, Ochre-breasted Foliage-Gleaner, Ochre-collared Piculet, Gray-hooded Flycatcher, Southern Antpipit, Riverbank Warbler, Swallow-tailed Manakin, Red-rumped Cacique, Chestnut-bellied Euphonia, Blue Dacnis and Green-headed Tanager.
 The possibilities for these days are huge and no two visits are the same in an area this diverse.
 We will certainly add many standout birds in just two days in this mega-rich birding area, while enjoying what for many is the finest set of waterfalls on Earth, rivaling even Niagra and Angel Falls for their visual impact.
 One either one of these days, or the departure day, we will also visit a hummingbird garden, where up to 8 species visit in this season, often including Black-throated Mango, Gilded Sapphire, Black Jacobin, and Versicolored and Glittering-bellied Emeralds.
 Other feeders on site also regularly attract the stunning regional endemic Green-headed Tanager.
 These two nights will also be spent in Puerto Iguazu.